 The Veterans Education Benefits Office certifies enrollment for all chapters of the GI Bill®, State Tuition Assistance, Army, Air Force, Navy and Marine Corps Tuition Assistance, and Veterans Readiness & Employment (formerly known as Voc Rehab) benefits.
-We are available in person on Mondays from 10-2 at the ALVS office, we can be reached by email at email@example.com, and our phone lines are open during normal business hours at 970-491-6340
+We are available in person at our office in Centennial Hall as part of the Registrar’s Office.
+We can be reached by email at email@example.com, and our phone lines are open during normal business hours at 970-491-6340

 Contact Person: Tamara Smith

 CSU Career Center Resources for Student Veterans